Woodenonez/TrajPlanFleet_ScheMPC_ScheFleetMPC/LOG.md

 # 20240112
 The code is simplified by getting rid of interfaces.
 - [] Merge the code with the design project.

+# 20240125
+Modify the linear sampling method in the local planner so that the reference time/speed can be None.